frederic-perez/AmE-dictionary/data/dictionary.md

 __retelling__
 __retention__ _n_ :two::hammer: _Employee retention._
 __rethoric__ _n_ :two::mega::hammer:
-__reticent__ _adj_ :two::astonished: Inclined to keep one’s thoughts, feelings, and personal affairs to oneself.Unwilling to speak; reserved; taciturn, uncommunicative. _Syn_ untalkative _She was so reticent about her personal life that even her roommates did not know she had a boyfriend._ _She was reticent to answer our questions._ Not to be confused with: reluctant: disinclined; unwilling to act: _She’s reluctant to report him to the police._
+__reticent__ _adj_ :three::astonished: /RET-uh-sunt/ Inclined to keep one’s thoughts, feelings, and personal affairs to oneself.Unwilling to speak; reserved; taciturn, uncommunicative. _Syn_ untalkative _She was so reticent about her personal life that even her roommates did not know she had a boyfriend._ _She was reticent to answer our questions._ Not to be confused with: reluctant: disinclined; unwilling to act: _She’s reluctant to report him to the police._
 __reticle__ _n_ A grid or pattern placed in the eyepiece of an optical instrument, used to establish scale or position. _Syn_ graticule, reticule
 __reticular__
 __reticulation__ _n_ Arrangement in the form of a network, as for decoration.
-__retinue__ _n_ :six: (retinues) The retainers or attendants accompanying a high-ranking person. :es: séquito, comitiva _The Duc d’Orleans had a total retinue of over sixty._
+__retinue__ _n_ :seven: (retinues) The retainers or attendants accompanying a high-ranking person. :es: séquito, comitiva _The Duc d’Orleans had a total retinue of over sixty._
 __retiree__ _n_ :four::hammer: (retirees) :es: jubilado
 __retirement__
 __retooled__ _v_ :three::hammer:
 __retort__ _v_ (retorted)
 __retrace__ _v_
 __retracement__
-__retract__ _v_
+__retract__ _v_ :two::hammer:
 __retractable__ _adj_ _Retractable bed._
 __retrain__ _v_
 __retread__ _v_ To make or do over again, especially with minimal revision; rehash. _Syn_ make over, rework